thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

       title: Hens Party FAQ's
     - title: "choosing the perfect vessel for you "
       dropdownContent: >-
-        **Seawind 1000XL (20 capacity)**

-        Perfect for small groups, families, couples, romantic sails and proposals...
-If you're a bit more budget conscious or looking for an intimate setting, XL is for you!

         **Spirit of Gwonda (30 capacity)**